 Applicants must declare and certify that they have tried and failed to obtain automobile insurance in Pennsylvania within the preceding 60 days and have been unable to obtain such insurance at rates not exceeding those applicable under the Plan.

-The Pennsylvania Assigned Risk Plan will implement an electronic payment process (E-Pay) and paperless application submission option for new business private passenger applications submitted through the EASi 2.0, on November 15, 2017.
+The Pennsylvania Assigned Risk Plan implemented an electronic payment process (E-Pay) and paperless application submission option for new business private passenger applications submitted through the EASi 2.0, on November 15, 2017.

-It is is a convenient way to submit private passenger applications.
+It is a convenient way to submit private passenger applications.

 Beginning November 15, 2017, applicants will be provided with the option to use their credit/debit card, or a pre-paid credit card, to pay electronically to the Plan either the full 30% deposit premium or the full annual premium.
 E-Pay can only be used when no portion of the deposit, or the full annual premium, is being paid by paper check or money order.

 When the electronic payment option is selected, it will expedite the completion and transmission of private passenger applications to the Plan and assignments to companies.
 With expedited assignment processing, the E-Pay option avoids having to mail a paper copy of the application to the Plan.
 A producer can either: (1) scan and upload (the preferred method) or (2) fax the fully completed application and the required documentation, including the “Credit/Debit Card Payment Authorization and Receipt Form”, to the Plan.